digininja/DVWA/README.md

 ## Download

-While there are various versions of DVWA around, the only supported version is the latest source from the offical Github repository.
-You can either lone it from the repo:
+While there are various versions of DVWA around, the only supported version is the latest source from the official GitHub repository.
+You can either clone it from the repo:

 ```
 git clone https://github.com/ethicalhack3r/DVWA.git